jjimenez22/process-manager/README.md

 # Process Manager

-A Spring Boot and React.js application for SoftPlan test.
+A Spring Boot and React.js application for  Users and Processes management.

 - The application is responsible for managing processes.
 - There are three (3) types of Users: Administrator, Manager and End-User.